nsbradford/quantraider/quantscraper/README.md

       -u URL, --url URL  URL of live algo.
       -k, --is_keep_open  Keep the browser open after scraping.

-As an alternative to providing a URL on the command-line, you may edit the source code declaration URL_ALGO_LIST to contain a list of tuples with the desired URLs.
+As an alternative to providing a URL on the command-line, you may edit the source code declaration URL_ALGO_LIST to contain a list of the desired URLs.
 This is the way to go if you're trying to gather data for a lot of different algorithms.
 Note that the name string is just for your benefit for when the algos are sorted and ranked at the end of the script; the URL is the important part.

     URL_ALGO_LIST = [
       "https://www.quantopian.com/live_algorithms/REST_OF_THE_URL",